 The overwhelming majority of the registered scheme's financial assets and liabilities are non-interest bearing.
 The registered scheme has a policy of not borrowing money, other than for settlement of trades.
-Therefore, there is no liability exposure to interest rate risk.
+Cash holdings are directly affected by interest rate movements, but at balance date, interest rates on these cash accounts are very low (and rage from -0.60% to 0.15%).